operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/development-tips.md

 }
 ```
 `message` and `newParameter` are set in the top level as extra variables, and
-`meta` provides the relevant metadata for the Custom Resource as defined in the
+`ansible_operator_meta` provides the relevant metadata for the Custom Resource as defined in the
 operator.
-The `meta` fields can be accesses via dot notation in Ansible as so:
+The `ansible_operator_meta` fields can be accessed via dot notation in Ansible as so:
 ```yaml
 ---
 - debug: